matt9527-marist/MyObsidianNotes/Machine Learning/004 Data Preprocessing.md

        [ 5.,  6., 12.,  8.],
        [10., 11., 12.,  6.]])
 ```
-*Note*: When working with Scikit Learn, the output
+*Note*: When working with Scikit Learn, the output is always a Numpy array.